-Tusculum defensive back Dee Alford has been named the Applebee's Male Student-Athlete of the Month for September.
+Tusculum basketball forward Zach Hartle has been named the Applebee's Male Student-Athlete of the Month for November.

 The Tusculum College Student-Athlete of the Month Award is sponsored by Applebee’s Neighborhood Grill & Bar of Greeneville.
 The Applebee’s Student-Athlete of the Month Award honors one male and one female student-athlete each month from an in-season sport during the 2017-2018 academic year, recognizing their hard work, effort and performance.